 Kirkland prides itself on providing residents an exceptional quality of life with great schools, safe streets, a clean environment and beautiful parks.
 We make those choices, whether related to public safety, maintaining our parks, keeping our pedestrians safe or protecting our natural environment, through our budget.

 In the 2018 Biennial Community Survey, the City asked residents what is most important to them.
 We know from the survey that residents want to stay informed on how community resources are being spent.
 To support that goal, the City has launched City Spotlight, which shines a light on key budget facts of the City.
-In addition, the City will release a series of brief videos featuring Councilmembers to start a dialogue about various priority areas.
-Look for these videos over the coming months.
+In addition, the City released a series of brief videos featuring Councilmembers to start a dialogue about various priority areas.

 Want to have your say on how the City spends community resources?
 Here are some ways to get engaged:

 You can also follow the City’s Facebook page or Twitter account for updates to the City's budget process.